wads.pack

 Publish to pypi.
 Runs python -m twine upload dist/*

-Update setup.cfg (at this point, just updates the version).
+Update setup.cfg.
 If version is not given, will ask pypi (via http request) what the current version is, and increment that.